-- Inspecting Tank Vehicles

-- Driving Tank Vehicles

-- Safe Driving Rules
+Inspecting Tank Vehicles Driving Tank Vehicles Safe Driving Rules

 This section has information needed to pass the CDL knowledge test for driving a tank vehicle.
-(You should also study Sections 2, 5, and 6).
+(You should also study Sections 2, 3, 5, 6, and 13).
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.
+A tank endorsement is required if your vehicle needs a Class A or B CDL and you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.
+A tank endorsement is also required for Class C vehicles when the vehicle is used to transport hazardous materials in liquid or gas form in the above described rated tanks.